 Google’s Market Lead, Sam Jeanblanc, talks about how to maximize consumer data for SEM.
 Photo by Harlie Abejuela.

 Finally, Sam discussed that since we have more data than ever on consumers and their behaviors, SEO is becoming more important to give them tailored results.
-But if a business really wants to succeed, paid ads or search engine marketing should be utilized.
+But if a business wants to succeed, paid ads or search engine marketing should be utilized.

 “ If you don’t have a strong SEM strategy, you’re probably not capturing all the opportunity that’s available.”